-Over the last four years of available data (2017 to 2020), approximately 8.9 percent of that catch has been commercially sold (WPRFMC 2023a).
+Over the last four years of available data (2017 to 2020), approximately 8.9 percent of that catch has been commercially sold (WPRFMC 2023a) so the fishery is primarily non-commercial.
 Though the pelagic fisheries play a relatively larger role in American Samoa's economy, insular fisheries hold fundamental socioeconomic and dietary importance (Levine and Allen 2009).
 The demand for bottomfish in American Samoa varies depending on the need for fish at government and cultural events, and alia fishermen may switch to bottomfish fishing during periods when longline catches or prices are low (WPFMC 2023a).
-Fishing grounds in Federal waters around American Samoa are also important for the harvest of deep-water snappers used for chiefly position entitlements and fa'a lavelave ceremonies (e.g., funerals, weddings, births, and special birthdays).
-The bottomfish fishery is primarily composed of
+Fishing grounds in Federal waters around American Samoa are also important for the harvest of deep-water snappers used for chiefly position entitlements and fa'a lavelave ceremonies (e.g., funerals, weddings, births, and special birthdays)